 This at-home dry skin foot treatment is not recommended for diabetics.
 Diabetics are susceptible to dangerous foot infections, and should treat dry skin and other foot conditions under medical supervision.

 Soak your feet in warm water for 20 minutes before bedtime to soften the dead skin.

 Scrub the dead skin on your feet with a pumice stone, using gentle back-and-forth motions to remove the skin.
-A pumice stone is a porous volcanic rock you can buy in the foot care section at drugstores and beauty supply stores.
+A pumice stone is a porous volcanic rock you can buy in the foot care section of grocery stores, drugstores and beauty supply stores.

-Rinse the dead skin off your feet under cool running water.
+Rinse the dead skin off your feet under cool, running water.

-Rinse the dead skin off the pumice stone under cool running water.
+Rinse the dead skin off the pumice stone under cool, running water.
 Place the pumice stone in an open area where it can air dry.
 Some pumice stones have a built-in loop attached to them, so you can hang them up to dry.

-Purchase foot creams marketed for dry feet -- these creams contain heavy moisturizers and ingredients to promote the shedding of dry skin cells.
-Look for products recommended by the American Podiatric Medical Association.
+Purchase foot creams marketed for dry feet — these creams contain heavy moisturizers and ingredients to promote the shedding of dry skin cells, including vitamins A and E. Look for products recommended by the American Podiatric Medical Association.

 Put on a pair of cotton or wool socks to hold the moisture in your skin.
 In the morning, your skin should be smoother and more moisturized.

 Read more: When to See a Podiatrist for Cracked Heels